Malinoski/oob_activity/README.md

 ## Description
-The oob_activity app modifies the original app [activity](https://github.com/owncloud/activity),  provided for ownCloud. oob_activity allow to register user activity in external storage database or syslog.
+The oob_activity app modifies the original app [activity](https://github.com/owncloud/activity),  provided for ownCloud. oob_activity allow to register user activity in syslog.
 The oob_activity app was only tested in Ubuntu 14.04 and PostgreSQL 9.3.6.

 User activity types: